 - Brown your sticks of butter over medium heat (approximately 8-12 minutes).
 Stir occasionally and watch as the butter begins to foam and becomes golden brown.
 Monitor closely to avoid any burning.
 Once it smells nutty and becomes amber in color, remove it from the stovetop.

 - Pour your browned butter into a heat-resistant container and place it in the freezer to expedite the cooling process for the next 15-20 minutes while you move ahead with this recipe.
 When you next use the butter, you’ll want it to be cool.
-It will likely have formed a sort of shell on its surface but be liquid-y beneath.
-That's fine.

 Baking your cookies